*Savings are based on examples used in this article.

 Financial and Environmental Savings

-Here’s how a ceiling fan stacks up against a number of other cooling systems both financially and environmentally.
+Here’s how evaporative cooling stacks up against a number of other cooling systems both financially and environmentally.

 Cooling an Individual Room (an area of 20 m2)

 Figures based on 560 hours of cooling per year and an average electricity price of 21.9c per kw/h.
-Air conditioning unit compared was a 2.5KW reverse cycle unit with an EER of 4.82.
+Air conditioning unit compared was a 2.5KW reverse cycle unit with an EER of 4.82, and portable evaporative cooler was a 14L size, capable of cooling up to 20 sqm.
 Calculations assume 125KW of cooling per m2.

 Cooling an Entire Home (an area of 100 m2)